Brogandaisy/BrightonGlow/README.md

 - Success Page: Clears the shopping bag after a successful payment.
 - Cancel Page: Marks the order as "CANCELLED" if the user leaves checkout.
 - Error Handling: If checkout fails, the user is redirected to an error page.

+# Authentication and User Management
+BrightonGlow uses Django’s built-in authentication with a custom Customer model for storing user details like phone, address, and email.

+## User Registration & Profiles
+- CustomUserCreationForm ensures email is required during signup.

+The register view:
+- Prevents duplicate email registrations.
+- Logs in users automatically after signup.
+- Sends a welcome email upon successful registration.
+- Users can update their profile details (phone, address) via CustomerProfileForm.
+- The update_profile view ensures only logged-in users can update their profiles (@login_required).
+- Customer Model is linked to the User model via a OneToOneField, allowing each user to have a detailed profile.
+- Users can update their phone number, address, and email using CustomerProfileForm

+## Order History & Access Control
+- The profile view displays completed orders, ensuring only logged-in users can access their data.

+Role-based access:
+- Customers manage their profile & orders.
+- Admin/Staff manage products & customer orders.
+- Dynamic Navbar updates based on login status.